 At the other end of the spectrum, some investors prefer to chase a higher risk vs reward ratio.
 In simple terms, they are prepared to take higher levels of risk to generate higher returns.
 If this sounds like you, then the best AIM shares are likely to be of interest.
 One of the key reasons for this is that AIM shares can move up or down very, very quickly.

-This is largely because of the small market capitalizations that some top AIM shares possess.
+This is large because of the small market capitalizations that some top AIM shares possess.
 Let’s take Mediazest Plc as a prime example.
 The stock currently has a market capitalization of just over £700,000.
 As such, were an institutional investor to buy a substantial number of shares, it could push the value of the company up by double-digits in the space of a single trading day.

 In another example, the likes of Catenae Innovation saw Its share price grow by over 160% in the space of a few weeks in June 2020.
-Once again, this is because the small market capitalization that the firm carries.
+Once again, this is because of the small market capitalization that the firm carries.
 In the case of Catenae Innovation, this stands at just over £8 million.

 Low Share Price